rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ### 1.3.
 Architectural approach
 #### 1.3.1 Ports and Adapters
-To achieve a high degree of flexibility and testability, the Stopwatch application utilizes the Ports and Adapters Architecture (Ports and Adapters) pattern.
+To achieve a high degree of flexibility and testability, the Stopwatch application utilizes the Ports and Adapters (aka Hexagonal Architecture) pattern.
 This approach separates the core business logic from external concerns, such as the user interface, data storage, and external APIs.

 The Core Layer defines "Ports," which are interfaces that specify how the core interacts with the outside world.
 The Platform Layer contains "Adapters," which implement these ports and handle the specific details of interacting with external systems.
 This separation allows us to change external systems (e.g., switch databases) without affecting the core business logic.